2025 Purdue Boilermakers football team

-The 2025 Purdue Boilermakers football team is an American football team that represents Purdue University as a member of the Big Ten Conference during the 2025 NCAA Division I FBS football season.
-Led by first-year head coach Barry Odom, the Boilermakers play home games at Ross–Ade Stadium in West Lafayette, Indiana.
+The 2025 Purdue Boilermakers football team was an American football team that represented Purdue University as a member of the Big Ten Conference during the 2025 NCAA Division I FBS football season.
+Led by first-year head coach Barry Odom, the Boilermakers played their home games at Ross–Ade Stadium in West Lafayette, Indiana.
+For the second straight year, the Boilermakers failed to win a single conference game.